HGeorgia/FridgeBit/README.md

 # FridgeBit
 "From Bytes to Bites"

-Watch a short video here:
+Watch a short video demo here: https://vimeo.com/268225254